cvs-health/testaro/README.md

 In identifying the target element for a move, Testaro matches the `which` property with the texts of the elements of the applicable type (such as radio buttons).
 It defines the text of an `input` element as the concatenated texts of its implicit label or explicit labels, if any, plus, for the first input in a `fieldset` element, the text content of the `legend` element of that `fieldset` element.
 For any other element, Testaro defines the text as the text content of the element.

-When the texts of multiple elements of the same type will contain the `which` value, you can include an `index` property to specify the index of the target element, among all those that will match.
+When the texts of multiple elements of the same type will contain the same `which` value, you can include an `index` property to specify the index of the target element, among all those that will match.

 ##### Navigations

 An example of a **navigation** is the command of type `url` above.

-Once you have included a `url` command in a job, you do not need to add more `url` commands unless you want the browser to visit a different URL.
+Once you have included a `url` command in a job, you do not need to add more `url` commands unless you want the browser to visit a different URL or revisit the same URL.

-However, some tests modify web pages.
-In those cases, Testaro inserts additional `launch` and `url` act pairs into the `acts` array, after those tests, to ensure that changes made by one test do not affect subsequent acts, if the environment variable `URL_INJECT` has the value `yes`.
+If any act alters the page, you can restore the page to its original state for the next act by inserting new `launch` and `url` acts (and, if necessary, additional page-specific acts) between them.

 Another navigation example is: